Lightning-AI/pytorch-lightning/docs/source-app/get_started/go_beyond_training_content.rst

 ----

-3: Define how components flow
+3: Define how components Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Every component has a ``run`` method.
-The run method defines the 🌊 flow 🌊 of how components interact together.
+The run method defines the 🌊 Flow 🌊 of how components interact together.

 In this case, we train a model (until completion).
 When it's done AND there exists a checkpoint, we launch a demo server: